How do I file a complaint against a judge?

 - Your allegations concern matters that are outside the Commission’s jurisdiction.

-- Your allegations concern someone who is not a currently serving judge.
+- Your allegations concern someone who is not a currently serving judge or specified judicial officer.

 - Your allegations are not substantiated by clear and convincing evidence.